tdex-network/dev-portal/docs/provider/feeder/overview.md

 sidebar_position: 1
 ---

-[TDex Feeder](https://github.com/tdex-network/tdex-feeder) is a service useful to feed one or more markets of one or more daemons with prices sourced from an exchange.
+[TDEX Feeder](https://github.com/tdex-network/tdex-feeder) is a service useful to feed one or more markets of one or more daemons with prices sourced from an exchange.

 The prices are fed to the daemon by consuming its `UpdateMarketPrice` RPC of the Operator interface.
 The daemon, therefore, requires to be fully initialized and synced in order to receive and store incoming prices.